MFA in Graphic Design

-This body of work culminates in the second year of study with the thesis investigation, a personally driven body of work that presents the individual student’s visual and/or critical methodology and examines relevant and valued topics in contemporary practice.
+This MFA experience culminates in the second year of study with the thesis investigation, a personally driven body of work that presents the individual student’s visual and critical methodology, examining relevant and valued topics in contemporary practice.

 Students in the MFA in Graphic Design program are expected to:

 - Advance their graphic design process and master key design principles through programmatic studio work and discourse.